ColumPaget/Alaya/README.md

 	Header      Match a particular header supplied by the client Response    Match a response code
-	BadURL			Match any URL that breaks alaya's inbuilt 'valid url' rules
+	BadURL			Match any URL that breaks alaya's inbuilt 'valid url' rules Upload			Match a URL has just been uploaded
 ```

 and <matches> is a comma-separated list of things that the rule matches.
 Shell/fnmatch wildcards are allowed in these lists.